Freshly harvested Elephant Garlic bulbs in the garden

 We offer shipping New Zealand wide.
 We aim to ship all orders as quickly as possible once payment has been received.

 We do our best to ensure that orders placed by 12pm on business days will typically be shipped same day, however during peak times this may not be possible.
-Please note we're currently very busy but we'll have all orders shipped asap.

 SHIPPING RATES